baamenabar/blog-inabar/content/posts/Remote-working-our-experience-with-sqwiggle/index.md

+---
-title:Remote working: our experience with Sqwiggle\
+title: "Remote working: our experience with Sqwiggle"
-subtitle:Remote working is made easier than expected with the right tools.\
+summary: "Remote working is made easier than expected with the right tools."
-classes: language-markup\
+classes: language-markup
-lang: en\
+lang: en
-startDate:2014-08-26T11:06:17+00:00\
-pubDate:2014-09-23T15:26:19+00:00
+date: 2014-09-23T15:26:19+00:00
+---

 <header>
 <hgroup>